 15. 41% of Gen Z say Instagram is their preferred social media platform for following brands.

-Instagram’s visual format and easy scrolling make it a versatile platform for Gen Z. Instagram is also used for keeping up with influencers, getting ideas for things like fashion, food, and travel, and, increasingly, for curating an image to the world.
+Instagram’s visual format and easy scrolling make it a versatile platform for Gen Z who mostly use it for following brands.
 To communicate best with Gen Z through social media, one needs to understand how members of this generation use each platform.
-Facts about Generation Z and their social media habits show that Snapchat is used to interact with a large number of friends and FaceTime to talk to close ones.
-Facebook is used mostly to share or create events and look for coupons and deals, while Twitter is the primary source for breaking news stories.
+Facts about Generation Z and their social media habits show that Snapchat is used to post a video or a selfie.
+Facebook is used mostly to look up or create events.

 16. 85% of Gen Z use social media to learn about new products.